yuin/gopher-lua/README.rst

 |

 GopherLua is a Lua5.1 VM and compiler written in Go.
 GopherLua has a same goal with Lua: **Be a scripting language with extensible semantics** .
-It provides a Go APIs that allow you to easily embed a scripting language to your Go host programs.
+It provides Go APIs that allow you to easily embed a scripting language to your Go host programs.